luau-lang/luau/rfcs/generic-function-subtyping.md

 instantiated functions at polymorphic types.
 Thus, it's important that we actually ensure that we only instantiate in covariant contexts, but it's still just as problematic if we were to accept instantiated functions at polymorphic types.
-Thus, it's important that we actually ensure that subtyping only instantiates in covariant contexts.
+So, we must ensure that subtyping only instantiates in covariant contexts.

 It may also be helpful to consider an example of rank-1 polymorphism to understand the full scope of the behavior.
 So, we can look at what happens if we